Sam Saunders (footballer): Return to non-League football

 In November 2019, Saunders began making ad-hoc appearances for Surrey South Eastern Combination club Richmond & Kew.
 In early December 2021, he joined Isthmian League South Central Division club Hanwell Town.
 Saunders made 19 appearances and scored seven goals during a 2021–22 season which ended with promotion via the end-of-season playoffs.
 He signed a new one-year contract in May 2022 and made 15 appearances during the 2022–23 season.
 In June 2023, Saunders transferred to Combined Counties League First Division club Langley and made 11 appearances during the 2023–24 season.
 He was retained for the 2024–25 season, but made just three early-season appearances.

 Coaching career

 During the second half of the 2018–19 season, Saunders spent a period coaching Brentford B. In June 2019, he took over the role as assistant coach of the team and made occasional appearances as a player.
 In January 2020, it was reported that Saunders was studying for his UEFA A Licence, which he completed by the following year.
 As of 2021, he is affiliated with Surrey-based sports coaching company BeSports.
 When fixtures clashed after Brentford B head coach Neil MacFarlane's dual appointment as Scotland U19 head coach in August 2024, Saunders covered the role of B team head coach.
 After MacFarlane was promoted into the first team coaching setup in July 2025, Saunders was appointed head coach of the B team.
+He guided the team to the 2025–26 Professional U21 Development League regular season championship.